 • Detection range for human TNF-α using QUANTI-Blue™: 1 ng/ml - 1 µg/ml

 These products are covered by a Limited Use License (See Terms and Conditions).Back to the top

 - 1 vial of HEK-Dual™ TNF-α Cells (3-7 x 10e6 cells)

 - 1 ml of QB reagent and 1 ml of QB buffer (sufficient to prepare 100 ml of QUANTI-Blue™ Solution, a SEAP detection reagent)

-Shipped on dry ice (Europe, USA, Canada)Back to the top
+Shipped on dry ice (Europe, USA, Canada, and some areas in Asia)Back to the top